mlyg/ml_notepad/topics/full_stack_deep_learning.md

 * select a measurement window: choose a measurement window to evaluate for drift
 * compare windows with a distance metric: either rule-based distance metrics (summary statistics) or statistical distance metrics (KL divergence, KS statistic, D1 distance)

+## Lecture 12
+1. Noisy student training: first train teacher with labeled data.
+Then infer pseudolabels on unlabelled data.
+Add data to training set where there pseudo label has confidence.
+Retrain with dropout, data augmentation and stochastic depth
+2. Deep unsupervised learning: multi-head networks, using learned features from unsupervised task to train on supervised task with few labels
+3. Unsupervised learning in vision
+* predict a missing patch
+* solve jigsaw puzzles
+* predict rotation
+* contrastive learning
+4. CURL brings together contrastive learning and RL: adds extra head at the bottom which includes augmented observations and performs contrastive learning
+5. Meta reinforcement learning: RL^2 maximises the expected reward on the training MDP but can generalise to testing MDP
+6. Few shot imitation learning: supervised learning where the output is an action
+7. Domain randomisation: generate variation in simulated data, and may generalise to the real world
+8. Domain confusion: train a model simultaneously on real and simulated data.
+Idea is to fool a discriminator looking at the outputs of a particular layer  to simulated or real data

+## Lecture 13
+1. ML roles
+* ML product manager: works with the ML team, other business functions, the end-users, and the data owners.
+This person designs documentation, creates wireframes, and comes up with the plan to prioritise and execute ML projects
+* DevOps Engineer: deploys and monitors production systems.
+This person handles the infrastructure that runs the deployed ML product using platforms like AWS or GCP.
+* Data Engineer: builds data pipelines, aggregates and collects data from storage, and monitors data behavior.
+This person works with distributed systems using tools such as Hadoop, Kafka, Airflow
+* ML Engineer: trains and deploys prediction models.
+This person uses tools like TensorFlow and Docker to work with prediction systems running on real data in production
+* ML Researcher: trains prediction models, often those that are forward-looking or not production-critical.
+This person uses libraries like TensorFlow and PyTorch on notebook environments to build models and reports describing their experiments
+*  Data Scientist: blanket term used to describe all of the roles above.
+In some organisations, this role entails answering business questions via analytics.
+He/she can work with wide-ranging tools from SQL and Excel to Pandas and Scikit-Learn
+2. ML organisations
+* nascent and ad-hoc ML
+* research and development ML
+* product-embedded ML
+* independent ML division
+* ML first
+3. Reasons why managing ML teams is challenging
+* engineering estimation
+* non-linear progress
+* cultural gaps
+* leadership deficits
+4. Guidance on how to manage ML projects
+* plan probabilistically
+* have a variety of approaches
+* measure inputs, not result
+* have researchers and engineers work together
+* get end-to-end pipelines quickly
+* educate leadership on ML uncertainty